 So then it is time to reflect a little upon the ways in which all our power marked discourses risk repressing the secluded word.

-The new concepts for the old, the tendency to capitalize on obliviousness, the writing that fits to an economic logic of constant demands for what appears to be new.
+The new concepts for the old, the tendency to capitalize on obliviousness, the writing that suits an economic logic of constant demands for what appears to be new.

 The embracing of those who sing poems, but when it is too late, when the destruction and deportations have already taken place.
 When the deafness for the voices of the affected have made the voices die out.